Mom, it’s time for the quiz!

 Nice that you’re aiming high this year!

 Anyway, I guess that’s all for the Death Report.
 If you’ll excuse me I’ll be off watching childhood cartoons and crying like a baby.
 Let me know when someone invents a time machine.
 It’s 2015.
 We should have one by now!
 This is the year that Marty McFly traveled forward to the future in the movie, “Back to the Future Part 2”!
-NOW I will be off to cry like a baby and mourn my favorite voice actress.
+NOW I will be off to mourn my favorite voice actress.

 See ya!
 Well, speaking of ants…. it brings us to tonight’s quiz!
-You will really like this one!
-I give you now, our quiz patient from somewhere in Asia with the Creepy-Crawlies…introducing, Antoine Fragnick!
+You will really like this quiz!
+I give you now, our patient from somewhere in Asia with the Creepy-Crawlies… Antoine Fragnack!

 Male or Female: Male